 Finally, the concentration of human beings, massing them together and binding them in terror’s “band of iron,” destroys every relation to and distinction from one another, obliterating not only their individual place in the world but their individuality itself.
 They are submitted to torture, not to learn what they know but to so hurt them that they became bundles of insensate flesh.
 Far from being able to act spontaneously, to begin anything new by acting or thinking, they walk “‘like dummies to their death’.”

-Richard J. Bernstein, in his book Radical Evil: A Philosophical Interrogation (Polity, 2002), provides a helpful summary of all these ideas:
+Richard J. Bernstein, in his book Radical Evil: A Philosophical Interrogation (Polity, 2002), provides a helpful summary of Arendt’s vision of radical evil:

 (1) “There is the dominant theme that radical evil “has to do with the following phenomenon: making human beings as human beings superfluous.”
 This is closely related to the next two themes.